 What it is: A citywide effort to ensure that individuals identified through HOME-STAT and the City’s contracted Street Outreach Teams get the services they need.

 How it’s different: HOME-STAT is a multi-agency effort designed to address complex, citywide barriers to reducing street homelessness.
 HOME-STAT holds the City – not just a single agency – accountable for outcomes.

-What it is: A daily public dashboard that maps 311 service requests from the public, data from HOME-STAT surveys, and data from other select community partners.
+What it is: A daily public dashboard that maps 311 service requests from the public.
+A weekly dashboard that maps data from HOME-STAT canvassing.
 A monthly dashboard reports on aggregate outcomes, conditions and performance.

 How it’s different: These dashboards offer a consistent, transparent and broad set of data about street homelessness and the City’s responses to it.
 This unprecedented effort will help the public as well as decision-makers track our efforts in reducing street homelessness and improving lives for our fellow New Yorkers.